Lucrum/private-events/README.md

 # usage

+Navigate into the folder and run `bundle install` to install necessary gems.

-To run, navigate into the folder and run `bin/rails s`.
+To start the server, run `bin/rails s`.

 Guests may view a list of all upcoming and past events, as well as sign up for an account.